How long does a hip prosthesis last?

 The Endoprotheticum Rhein-Main in Mainz offers:

-A prosthesis that lasts a long time – often a lifetime.
+A prosthesis that lasts long – often lifelong.

 FAQ

 Yes.
-Almost always in patients over 70, and increasingly in many younger patients as well.
+In patients over 70 almost always, in many younger patients increasingly also.

 Which prostheses last the longest?